A dense and fudgey brownie that is Paleo, vegan, and nut free!

 - In a liquid measuring cup or double boiler, melt the unsweetened chocolate, coconut milk, and coconut oil over medium heat.
 Heat just enough to melt the chocolate, and remove the heat.

 - Mix in the honey, pumpkin, salt, and baking soda.

 - Mix in sifted cocoa powder,sifted coconut flour, and tapicoa flour.

-- Pour into a prepared 8 x 8 pan.
+- Spread mixture evenly into prepared pan.